-Particular risk factors are associated with expected ARs in all of the PRE-EMPT trial drugs.
+Particular risk factors are associated with expected SAEs in all of the PRE-EMPT trial drugs.
 Carefully history and assessment is needed to establish whether the participant is eligible for each of the potential PRE-EMPT trial drugs.
+Investigators should refer to the SmPC if necessary.